 The document can be downloaded through; https://www.sportengland.org/media/11193/a_code_for_sports_governance.pdf

-The holy month of Ramadan will start at the end of May this year, marking a period of fasting and religious focus for millions of Muslims across the globe.
+The holy month of Ramadan started on the 17th May, a period of fasting and religious focus for millions of Muslims across the globe.